-Now the question is what change you can make in your team/organization to make this work.
-And how exactly you will do it.
+Now the question is what changes you can make to your team/organization to make this work.
+And that’s exactly how you will do it.

-Well, I Don’t Know.
-I don’t know your team, your leads/managers, and your organization so I won’t be able to help you on this.
-I can surely share few things which might work.
-You try working very closely with your Dev or whichever team owning this and see what and how they do stuff.
-Everything.
+Well, as I don’t know your team, your leads/managers, or your organization, I won’t be able to help you with this.
+Sure, I can definitely share a few things that might work.
+Try working very closely with your Dev or whichever team owns this and see what and how they do stuff.

 The way they login to the environment (server), the way they logout and everything in between.
-Once you gain some knowledge, you will have the confidence to say few words, give some suggestions when a similar situation occurs again or if a similar activity is to be done again.
+Once you gain some knowledge, you will have the confidence to say few words and give some suggestions when a similar situation occurs again or if a similar activity is to be done again.

 Believe me, they have much more work to do, so it shouldn’t be hard for them to release the control to you.
-At least I hope so.
+I hope that is the case.

 #2) We don’t deploy a build, some other team does it for us

-You come to office on a Monday morning.
-You notice there are few issues in build causing blocker.
-You need new build from your Build repository.
-You raise request or contact your Dev team or deployment team.
-Ohh, they are busy with something.
+You can come to the office on a Monday morning.
+You will notice there are a few issues in the build causing blocker.
+You need a new build from your Build repository.
+You can raise a request or contact your Dev or deployment team.
+Oh, they are busy with something.
 But they manage and do it after some time.

 Now tell me, why all this?
 It is not as complex as it looks.

-Having ability and authority to deploy whenever you want makes your work lot easier without any wait.
+Having the ability and authority to deploy whenever you want makes your work lot easier without any wait.
 Do you see that?
-It will also increase your Turnaround time in daily testing.
-Though it is debugging some defect with added logger, or taking the new build to verify resolved bugs.
-Or be it taking fresh build and starting with testing of a new feature.
+This will also increase your Turnaround time for daily testing.
+However, we are debugging some defects with added loggers or taking the new build to verify resolved bugs.
+Or be it taking a fresh build and starting with testing a new feature.

 Let me tell you something from my personal experience.
 It is not only about time.
 Deployment teaches you so many things that you can’t imagine.
 The reason is, it fails often.
-The application stops working with new code sometimes.
-Many times deployment itself fails.
+The application sometimes stops working with the new code.
+Often deployment itself fails.
 And every time something fails, it pushes you to debug it.
 It pushes you to search for something on Google or ask someone a question or the best ask yourself a question.

 It makes you think.